fs-c/fsoc.space/posts/bypassing-osu-antidebug.md

 ![](https://i.imgur.com/aeGbPWh.png)

 This just initializes a string with the program that was just started, but taking a look at the stack reveals that this is called as a part of `GetFileVersionInfoW`.
+In fact, these calls happen for every application that is started while osu! is running.

 ![](https://i.imgur.com/B91ed1S.png)